thebatundertaken/SmartEVSE-3/docs/configuration.md

   - If you are using Smart/Solar mode, you should connect the A, B , +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE!
 Make sure that the +12V wire from the sensorbox is connected to **only one SmartEVSE**.

 ## Software configuration
-&gt; [!IMPORTANT]
+> [!IMPORTANT]
-&gt; Make sure there is only one Master, and node numbers are unique!
+> Make sure there is only one Master, and node numbers are unique!

 - Set one SmartEVSE PWR SHARE setting to MASTER, the others to NODE 1-7.
   - On the Master configure the following: